Ballad of a Small Player: Plot

 Brendan Reilly, a disgraced Irish financier posing as the aristocratic "Lord Doyle," lives in Macau after fleeing his financial crimes in the United Kingdom.
 An inveterate gambler, Reilly floats between luxury hotels and opulent casinos, relying on his wealthy persona to stave off creditors as he grows increasingly dependent on alcohol, superstition, and the fleeting thrill of gambling.

-Reilly's behavior draws notice from casino employees and affluent regulars, who regard him as a gweilo, a "white devil".
+Reilly's behavior draws notice from casino employees and affluent regulars, who regard him as a gweilo, a "white ghost".
 With mounting debts and dwindling funds, he continues to try his luck at the baccarat tables.
 There Reilly meets Dao Ming, an enigmatic credit broker.

 Comforted by Reilly after one of her despondent clients jumps to his death, a guilt-stricken Dao brings him to a temple on the water for the first night of the Ghost Festival.
 Though she fears her own luck has run out, Reilly believes his fortune can turn in both their favors.
 However, he wakes up alone with a number written on his hand.

-As his losing streak continues, Reilly is tracked down by investigator Cynthia Blithe, who gives him until the following day to pay back the funds he embezzled in his former life, or be deported to stand trial.
-Unable to find Dao, he approaches fellow expatriate con man Adrian Lippett for help only to realize he is cooperating with Blithe, and contemplates suicide.
-The increasingly desperate and delirious Reilly dines at a restaurant he cannot afford as he anxiously waits out his deadline, and is seemingly reunited with Dao as he suffers a heart attack.
+As his losing streak continues, Reilly is tracked down by British investigator Cynthia Blithe, who gives him until the following day to pay back the funds he embezzled in his former life, or be deported to stand trial.
+Unable to find Dao, he approaches fellow expatriate con man Adrian Lippett for help, only to realize he is cooperating with Blithe, and contemplates suicide.
+The increasingly desperate and delirious Reilly dines voraciously at a restaurant he cannot afford as he anxiously waits out his deadline, and is seemingly reunited with Dao as he suffers a heart attack.